September 20, 2024

 by Jessi Kneeland

-Penguin Life; 2023.
+Penguin Life, 2023.
 432 pages.
 Non-fiction

 Have you ever thought that if only you could change the way you looked, your life would be better?
 We all know that our problems wouldn’t actually be solved.
 That’s because body image issues are never just about the they’re always about something deeper inside.
 As a personal trainer and coach, Jessi Kneeland set out on a quest to discover what it truly takes to help people understand, process, and heal their body image issues for good.
 They share their discoveries in Body Neutral and will help you discover what that reason is and how to defuse its power, freeing you to enjoy a life of true confidence, security, and satisfaction.